 Speaking of busy and in other "life matters," I totally did not intend to go MIA for the better half of last week.
 I did two big events with an organization I do contract work for, and ended up being way busier than I thought!
 Ryan and I also were prepping for his parents to arrive for a visit on Saturday - so of course I was in a tizzy cleaning and planning yummy things for us to eat while they are here!
 It's a good kind of busy, and I'm sooooooo excited for the month of May because we have some time off + an exciting trip planned.
 More on that soon!
 What do you have going on this month?
 Graduations?
 Weddings?
 Vacations?
 I want to know!

 Did you make this recipe?
-I’d love to hear how it turned out for you – leave a comment below or post a pic of your dish to Twitter or Instagram with the tag @sweetcayenne5 – it’s always great to connect with you!
+I'd love to hear how it turned out for you - leave a comment below or post a pic of your dish to Twitter or Instagram with the tag @sweetcayenne5 - it's always great to connect with you!
+The once-a-week newsletter is a treasure trove.
+And everything lovely can be found on my Pinterest boards!
 Look at more of our recipes here.

 - ¼ cup extra virgin olive oil